Caen: Hundred Years' War

 In 1346, King Edward III of England led his army against the city, hoping to loot it.
-It was expected that a siege of perhaps several weeks would be required, but the army took the city in less than a day, on 26 July 1346, storming and sacking it, killing 3,000 of its citizens, and burning much of the merchants' quarter on the Île Ste-Jean.
+It was expected that a siege of perhaps several weeks would be required, but the army took the city in less than a day, on 26 July 1346, storming and sacking it, killing 3,000 of its citizens, and burning much of the merchants' quarter on the Île St-Jean.
 Only the castle of Caen held out, despite attempts to besiege it.
 A few days later, the English left, marching to the east and on to their victory at the Battle of Crécy.
 It was later captured following a siege by Henry V in 1417 and treated harshly for being the first town to put up any resistance to his invasion.
 In 1450 towards the end of the war, French forces recaptured Caen.

-Second World War
+World War II

-During the Battle of Normandy in the Second World War, Caen was taken back from German forces in early July, a month after the Normandy landings, particularly those by British I Corps on 6 June 1944.
-British and Canadian troops had intended to capture the town on D-Day.
-However they were held up north of the city until 9 July, when an intense bombing campaign during Operation Charnwood destroyed 70% of the city and killed 2,000 French civilians.
-The Allies seized the western quarters, a month later than Field Marshal Montgomery's original plan.
-During the battle, many of the town's inhabitants sought refuge in the Abbaye aux Hommes ("Men's Abbey"), built by William the Conqueror some 800 years before.
-The spire of the Church of Saint-Pierre and the university were destroyed by British and Canadian bombing.
+During World War II, Caen was captured by German forces during the Battle of France in 1940 and placed under military occupation.
+In 1944, Allied forces launched Operation Overlord, invading German-occupied France and rapidly advancing through Normandy.
+From 6 June to 6 August 1944, the British Second Army fought the battle of Caen to dislodge German forces from the city.
+During the battle, Allied bombing raids heavily damaged the city and caused numerous French civilian casualties.
+After the battle, little of prewar Caen remained, and reconstruction efforts in the city continued until 1962.